-One thing I found most interesting was that I used as much salt as I found necessary to completely cover the layers of fish along with a final layer that has got to be about an inch thick.
-Now, recipes of garum vary widely and call for a ratio of fish to salt ranging between 5:1 to 1:1.
-Generally, I’m a bit salt phobic.
+One thing I found most interesting was that I used as much salt as I found necessary to completely cover the layers of fish along with a final layer that has got to be about an inch thick, and I didn’t even reach a 1:1 ratio of salt to fish.
+Now, most recipes of garum call for a 2:1 or even a 5:1 ratio of salt to fish.
+I just don’t see how this was necessary or even possible – we shall see.
 I never use as much salt as prescribed to make preserved lemons for North African and Andalusian cooking, and they always turn out just fine.
 Likewise, my Subcontinental vegetable and fruit pickles and my Kim Chee (and other Korean pickles) are also low on salt – and they turn out just fine as well.
-Much more tasty than store bought, without the high sodium and citric acid to burn one’s mouth.
-When making garum, on the other hand, I used quite a bit.
-Its a bit unusual for me, but let’s hope that instinct sees me through on this.
+Much tastier than store bought, without the high sodium and citric acid to burn one’s mouth.
+Let’s hope my instinct to use less salt than recommended works with garum as well.

 The plan is, first, to compare slow garum with a “fast” method utilizing a yogurt maker or crock pot.
 Then if we get good product, I’m going to make a whole variety of garums like the Romans would have used – oenogarum – garum mixed with different wines, another preparation mixing garum with must; oxygarum – garum mixed with vinegar and meligarum – garum mixed primarily with honey.
 I also hope to try several different herbal recipes used to flavor the garum for different foods.
 So, stay tuned – updates will be posted as add-ons to this post.
 (Words and photos of garum making by Laura Kelley; garum by Laura Kelley and son.)